 Our vulvar dermatoses clinic specializes in the care of skin disorders of the vulva.
 Vulvar dermatoses are skin disorders that affect the vulva that can lead to itching, burning, or discomfort.
 A variety of dermatologic conditions affect the vulva.
 Some conditions present without visible findings during an exam.
 These conditions can affect a wide range of individuals, but are most commonly found in postmenopausal women.

-The clinic combines the expertise of dermatologist Dr. Lynette J. Margesson and gynecologist Dr. Debra L. Birenbaum to treat a variety of skin conditions that affect the daily lives of woman.
+The clinic combines the expertise of dermatologist Dr. Lynette J. Margesson and gynecologist Dr. Angela Koenig to treat a variety of skin conditions that affect the daily lives of woman.
 These physicians work together to create a comprehensive and personalized treatment plan for you.

 Some of the common types of conditions we treat include: